fangfufu/httpdirfs/README.md

                             default to 8MB.
         --max-seg-count     The maximum number of download segments a file can have.
 By default it is set to 128*1024.
-This means the maximum memory usage per file is 128KB memory.
+This means the maximum memory usage per file is 128KB.
                             This allows caching file up to 1TB in size, assuming you are using the default segment size.
         --max-conns         The maximum number of network connections that libcurl is allowed to make, default to 10.
         --retry-wait        The waiting interval in seconds before making an